cargy/cfd/README.md

 </p>

 ## Info
-That's a technical overview of the architecture of a customer facing display. [revealjs presentation](https://cargy.github.io/cfd).
+That's a technical overview of the architecture of a customer facing display.
+Here is the [revealjs presentation](https://cargy.github.io/cfd).